Music, the greatest good that mortals know, and all of heaven we have below

 At one point early on in the development of our ministry I had a vision in my mind of a person walking in to a pastor’s office and sharing about a problem they were going through.
 Instead of his having no idea what to say, I envisioned the pastor being able to turn around and pull a CD off of the shelf and say, “Listen to this.”

 I was astounded!
 But I was so grateful to see that our work has been supportive of pastors who want to help people struggling with difficult issues.
-It is my hope that more and more pastors will see us as a resource that can help them address the needs of hurting people under their care.
+It is my hope that more and more pastors will see Music for the Soul as a resource that can help them address the needs of hurting people under their care.
+And now, with digital access, it’s even easier to share our resources.

 A sermon won’t do it.
 A book won’t do it.